 Did someone say road trip?
 A Champagne Country road trip is a must-do for the serious champagne enthusiast.
-And combining a glass of bubbly with a drive through the scenic French countryside, well what could be better?
+Combining a glass of bubbly with a drive through the scenic French countryside, well what could be better?

 I’d describe my daughter Laura as a champagne girl.
 She likes to taste the finer things in life, with champagne one of her favorites.
 She’s also a first level sommelier; so making a sojourn to the champagne region of France became a must-add to our Mother/Daughter Paris itinerary.